Table Of Contents

 Can You Drink Lemon Water While Fasting for Blood Work?

-When undergoing routine blood work, many wonders if they can drink lemon water while fasting.
+When undergoing routine blood work, many wonder if they can drink lemon water while fasting.

 Lemon water, like other beverages, can stimulate digestion and affect glucose and insulin levels in the blood.
 This can impact the accuracy of blood tests, particularly those that measure glucose, insulin, and certain hormones.